tyrelh/notes/articles/2020/node-cicd-pipeline/node-cicd-pipeline.md

 ## Testing the workflow
 Let's give it a try and see it in action.
 If you push this file to your master branch it should trigger the workflow.

-In these screenshots I pushed a change where I removed some logging that I had previously in my workflow.
+In these screenshots I pushed a change where I removed some logging that I had previously in my workflow since it is triggered based on pushes to master.
+If for some reason it doesn't trigger when you push the workflow try pushing something else to master after the workflow already exists in master.

-After pushing to master, you can navigate to the *Actions* tab of your repo to see the workflow running.
+You can then navigate to the *Actions* tab of your repo to see the workflow running.

 ![Screenshot of the Github Actions interface showing past executions of workflows](./node-cicd-pipeline-github-running-actions.png)